-To help you keep track, there are 7 labels each with the 7 days of the week for each strip of <invented name>.
+To help you keep track, there are 7 labels each with the 7 days of the week for each strip of [nationally completed name].
 Choose the week label that starts with the day you begin taking the tablets.
 For example, if you start on a Wednesday, use the week label that starts with "WED".

-Stick the week label along the top of the <invented name> strip where it reads "Place the label here" so that the first day is above the first white tablet at the upper left of the strip.
+Stick the week label along the top of the [nationally completed name] strip where it reads "Place the label here" so that the first day is above the first white tablet at the upper left of the strip.